Prompt Library · 36 prompts

 - Relevant reference/case: [if you have one]

-Write a proposal that:
+Write a quote that:

 - Starts with their situation, not my offer